 Leh: Brigadier Bal Dutt Mishra (retired), the lieutenant governor of Ladakh, dismissed claims of territorial losses to China in the eastern Ladakh region, in May-June 2020, when a confrontation between Indian and Chinese troops in the Galwan valley left at least 20 Indian and an unknown number of Chinese soldiers dead.
 He asserted that no Indian land was ceded in eastern Ladakh and junked reports of China’s encroachment into Indian territory and subsequent squatting on parts of it near the line of actual control (LAC) as “rumours”.

-Speaking at the HimTech – 2024 Symposium, here at the Rinchen Auditorium, Mishra emphasized that no recent territory had been lost to China, countering credible reports and political claims, and clarified that the only territory India lost was during the 1962 conflict, specifically in the Aksai Chin area, which remains under Chinese control.
+Speaking at the HimTech – 2024 Symposium, here at the Rinchen Auditorium, Mishra emphasized that no recent territory had been lost to China, countering credible reports and political claims, and said the only territory India lost was during the 1962 conflict, specifically in the Aksai Chin area, which remains under Chinese control.
 He said, “All the rumours about a significant loss of territory are false.
 I have been on the ground – to Galwan and other places.
 Whatever territory was lost in 1962 or around that period is with the adversary.”

 He said since then, India has “maintained its borders with strong determination”.
 Mishra highlighted that, despite ongoing tensions at friction points like Depsang and Demchok, the Indian forces are prepared to defend their land robustly.
 “No losses have taken place now because we are very much determined … and China knows that we will defend to the last man and last bullet,” he said.